NullSec-SIG/YCEP2025-Challenge-Repo/challenges/forensics/Stealth Mode Activated/solution/writeup.md

 Participants are given a disk image file `disk.image.gz`.

+For this writeup, the provided solution uses TheSleuthKit (TSK) CLI approach, instead of Autopsy's GUI approach.

 ![Decompression and overview of disk](./images/image1.png)

 To begin, we need to decompress the gzip file.
 Next, run `mmls` and `fls` to have a high-level understanding of the disk contents.